-- 6.1 The Council has a duty, both fiduciary and operationally, to utilise its Assets for the benefit of the community. - 6.2 The Local Government Act 1972 (as amended) Section 123 the Council has a duty to achieve best consideration when disposing of its assets. - 6.3 The Local Government Act 2000 powers to promote the economic, social and environmental wellbeing of the Borough.

-6.4 The Council has a legal duty in respect of unauthorised access to sites under the Occupiers Liability Acts of 1957 and 1984.
+- 6.1 The Council has a duty, both fiduciary and operationally, to utilise its Assets for the benefit of the community. - 6.2 The Local Government Act 1972 (as amended) Section 123 the Council has a duty to achieve best consideration when disposing of its assets. - 6.3 The Local Government Act 2000 powers to promote the economic, social and environmental wellbeing of the Borough. - The Growth and Infrastructure Act 2013 made a number of significant changes to the law on registering new town and village greens under the Commons Act 2006.
+Section 15 of the 2013 Act amends the law on registering greens by inserting sections 15A and 15B into the 2006 Act.
+Section 15A allows a landowner to deposit a landowner statement accompanied by a map which brings to an end any period of recreational use 'as of right' over the land to which the statement and map relate. - 6.5 The Council has a legal duty in respect of unauthorised access to sites under the Occupiers Liability Acts of 1957 and 1984.